Charles McGraw: Leading man

 McGraw was finally given a leading role in RKO's Armored Car Robbery (1950) directed by Richard Fleischer.
 He played a gangster in His Kind of Woman (1951), then had the lead in Roadblock (1951) as "Honest Joe," the insurance investigator turned thief by love.

 Fleischer used McGraw in the lead of The Narrow Margin (1952).
 He was a sergeant in One Minute to Zero (1952) and War Paint (1953) and was a villain in Thunder Over the Plains (1954).

 McGraw's other notable roles were as Kirk Douglas's gladiator trainer in the epic Spartacus (1960) and as "The Preacher" in the science fiction film A Boy and His Dog.
+During the filming of Spartacus, Kirk Douglas accidentally broke McGraw's jaw during an action sequence.